Reviews You Can Rely On

 Comfort

-We've all worn uncomfortable shoes to complete an outfit, but that's not always for the best.
-That's why we thoroughly test each pair for comfort.
-We evaluate the flexibility and protection of the soles, the fit of the footbeds, and how the straps feel.
-We walked miles on various surfaces, including pavement, gravel, and trails, braving beach sand and bushwacking, to ensure they provide support and comfort for all foot shapes.
+We've all worn uncomfortable shoes to complete an outfit, but that doesn't always work out for the best.
+That's why we thoroughly test each pair for comfort and place the most importance on this metric.
+We evaluate the flexibility and protection of the soles, the fit of the footbeds, and the feel of the straps.
+We walked miles on various surfaces, including pavement, gravel, light trails, and sandy beaches, checking for blisters, hot spots, arch support, and foot fatigue throughout the day.

-Some shoes are designed for comfort, and Hoka designed the Hoka Ora Recovery to help hard-working feet bounce back.
+Some shoes are designed for solely for comfort, and the Hoka Ora Recovery is one example.
+These are made to help hard-working feet bounce back on rest days.
 “I felt like my feet were sinking into tiny clouds.
 After feeling achy from a grueling hike, that soft, cushioned footbed was exactly what I needed — it hugged my arches and took the pressure off my heels,” wrote lead tester Kate after recovering from a 14er ascent.
+The broad base and Active Foot Frame meta-rocker gently cradled our foot while walking around the local hot springs without overcorrecting natural movement.

 The Chaco Z/Cloud 2 features a contoured LUVSEAT™ footbed with pronounced arch support designed to promote healthy alignment and reduce fatigue.
 We love that the arch is firm and structured, offering orthopedic support ideal for long hikes, uneven terrain, or all-day wear.
 Lead tester Kate notes, “When I put on my Chacos, the first thing I noticed was how solid and supportive the arch felt under my foot.
 It's like the sandal was built to match my stride.”

-The recently revamped Bedrock Cairn Evo is another pair that surprised us with its relative comfort for its minimalist design.
-Despite a flat (though textured) footbed, the strap design and fit of these sandals provided a snug fit for scrambling in rugged terrain.
+The Bedrock Cairn Evo is another pair that surprised us with its relative comfort for its minimalist design.
+This hiking-oriented sandal has a flat footbed, yet the strap design and fit provide a snug fit for scrambling on rugged terrain, and we gravitated toward these for hikes up riverbeds.
 These are a good option if you want a barefoot feel but enough support to not feel rocks underfoot.

-sandals womens - the added flexibility of this sole (vs. the 3d pro version) is more...
+sandals womens - the added flexibility of this sole on the bedrock cairn evo is more...

-The added flexibility of this sole (vs. the 3D Pro version) is more comfortable, if less supportive, over long distances.
+The added flexibility of this sole on the Bedrock Cairn Evo is more comfortable, if less supportive, over long distances.
+Credit: Kate Pitts

 The Keen Newport H2 also impressed us with a footbed and midsole that create a supportive base on par with many standard tennis shoes.
 Though its overall fit is narrow, the straps feel soft against the top of our foot and have just the right amount of give.